o62490-sys/Vault/README.md

 - **Strong Encryption**: Utilizes the Web Crypto API with AES-GCM for data encryption and PBKDF2 for key derivation.
 - **Persistent Storage**: Can be run as a standalone desktop app, storing data securely in your OS's application data directory, safe from browser data clearing.
 - **Password Generation**: Includes a robust, cryptographically secure password generator.
-- **Two-Factor Authentication (TOTP)**: Secure your vault with an extra layer of protection using time-based one-time passwords from an authenticator app.
+- **Two-Factor Authentication (TOTP)**: Store and generate TOTP codes for all your accounts.
+Supports QR code scanning for easy setup.
 - **Password Recovery**: Set up a recovery code or security questions to regain access to your vault if you forget your master password.
-- **Backup & Restore**: Easily export and import your encrypted vault data.
+- **Backup & Restore**: Easily export and import your encrypted vault data, including all 2FA entries.
 - **Cross-Platform**: Run as a desktop app (Windows, macOS, Linux), a mobile app (iOS, Android), or directly in the browser.

 ## 🏗️ Build Targets